-Upon registration for the study, participants were excluded from participating if they were not between the ages of 18 and 40, on a sports team where T is a banned substance, drug or alcohol dependent, on any prescription medication known to interfere with steroid hormone concentrations (e.g., corticosteroids, anabolic steroids), have a medical condition such as prostate cancer, diabetes, or heart condition, or be currently diagnosed with any developmental or psychological disorders (e.g., schizophrenia, bipolar disorder, borderline personality disorder, anxiety disorder, depression PTSD, obsessive compulsive disorder, attention deficit hyperactive disorder, panic disorder).
+Upon registration for the study, participants were excluded from participating if they were not between the ages of 18 and 40, on a sports team where testosterone is a banned substance, drug or alcohol dependent, on any prescription medication known to interfere with steroid hormone concentrations (e.g., corticosteroids, anabolic steroids), have a medical condition such as prostate cancer, diabetes, or heart condition, or be currently diagnosed with any developmental or psychological disorders (e.g., schizophrenia, bipolar disorder, borderline personality disorder, anxiety disorder, depression PTSD, obsessive compulsive disorder, attention deficit hyperactive disorder, panic disorder).

 Personal, demographic, and treatment expectancy characteristics of all participants in the two treatment groups are summarized in Table S1b.
-The right column also reports the P-values of two sample t-tests that assessed differences in characteristics between the T and placebo groups (a check on whether random assignment resulted in balance on all such variables).
+The right column also reports the P-values of two sample t-tests that assessed differences in characteristics between the testosterone and placebo groups (a check on whether random assignment resulted in balance on all such variables).
 Participant ethnicities were as follows: 80% White/Caucasian, 7% Native, 6% Black, and 7% reported “other & mixed”.

-We aimed to achieve a ratio of 1 for T/placebo administration.
-One participant who received T dropped out of the study shortly after drug administration, so to maintain our target of N = 400 men, we replaced him with an additional participant who, by chance, received placebo.
-This caused the slightly unbalanced number of people who received T (N = 199) and placebo (N = 201).
+We aimed to achieve a ratio of 1 for testosterone/placebo administration.
+One participant who received testosterone dropped out of the study shortly after drug administration, so to maintain our target of N = 400 men, we replaced him with an additional participant who, by chance, received placebo.
+This caused the slightly unbalanced number of people who received testosterone (N = 199) and placebo (N = 201).

 Experimental Procedures

 Experiment 1.
 Participants first arrived at the lab at 9:00 a.m. for their experimental session.
-They signed an informed consent form, received a private participant number to ensure anonymity, and then proceeded to a designated room where their hands were scanned (to obtain digit ratio measurement, a putative proxy of prenatal T).
+They signed an informed consent form, received a private participant number to ensure anonymity, and then proceeded to a designated room where their hands were scanned (to obtain digit ratio measurement, a putative proxy of prenatal testosterone).
 Participants were then randomly assigned to private cubicles where they completed demographic and mood questionnaires, and the first portion of the Reading the Mind in the Eyes Test (RMET; see Figure S2 for example item), a widely used 36-item multiple-choice task that measures participants’ ability to infer people’s mental states by having them choose which of four words best describes what a person is thinking or feeling based on an image of their eye region.
 The participants were under no time pressure and received no performance feedback.

 After all participants completed those questionnaires, they provided an initial baseline saliva sample.
-Participants then proceeded to the gel administration room for T or placebo gel application (for more details, see Treatment Administration below).
+Participants then proceeded to the gel administration room for testosterone or placebo gel application (for more details, see Treatment Administration below).
 In the process of signing consent forms, participants were explicitly told to have no skin contact with females, to avoid vigorous exercise and showering, to finish eating their lunch no later than 1:00 p.m., and to return to the lab at 1:55 p.m. well hydrated.
 These instructions and precautions were repeated again before they departed from the morning session.

 All participants returned to the lab prior to 2:00 p.m. (with no incidents of lateness).
 They provided a second saliva sample and proceeded to the behavioral experiment.
-The time frame between gel application and behavioral experiment was chosen so that tasks took place when the T group participants experienced elevated and stable blood T levels following drug administration (Eisenegger et al. 2013) (see manuscript Figure 1).
+The time frame between gel application and behavioral experiment was chosen so that tasks took place when the testosterone group participants experienced elevated and stable blood testosterone levels following drug administration (Eisenegger et al. 2013) (see manuscript Figure 1).